 Run Eco Team: the French Plogging app

-Last but not least, the quite original – and, let’s face it, a little off-the-wall – side of plogging is, in fact, its best asset: to draw people’s attention on pollution and plastic waste issues.
-By promoting fun and non-repressive approach of cleanness, plogging reaches its goal in a much more efficient way than many regular awareness campaigns.
+Last but not least, the quite original – and, let’s face it, a little off-the-wall – side of plogging is, in fact, its best asset: to draw people’s attention to pollution and plastic waste issues.
+By promoting fun and non-repressive approach of cleanliness, plogging reaches its goal in a much more efficient way than many regular awareness campaigns.

 The plogging app Run Eco Team created by French osteopath Nicolas Lemonnier in 2016 was immediately supported by Mark Zuckerberg, who published it on his Facebook page as “one of his favourite stories of the year”.

-The app now gathers more than 50,000 users over the world and already contributed to clean 1 700 kilometres of streets, squares, countryside and coastal paths.
-The fact that Run Eco Team users keep on collecting 20 tons of garbage each week is both a good thing for the planet and a sign that the fight must continue now more than ever.
+The app now has more than 50,000 users over the world and has already contributed to cleaning up 1,700 kilometres of streets, squares, countryside and coastal paths.
+The fact that Run Eco Team users keep on collecting 20 tonnes of garbage each week is both a good thing for the planet and a sign that the fight must continue now more than ever.